Razion: Development and release

-Razion was first announced by NG:Dev.Team in mid-2014 for the Neo Geo and slated for a Autumn 2014 launch.
+Razion was first announced by NG:Dev.Team in mid-2014 for the Neo Geo and slated for an Autumn 2014 launch.
 NG:Dev.Team was responsible for the game's design, which bears resemblance to Fast Striker (2010) due to its bullet hell-style approach in contrast to Last Hope (2006) and DUX (2009), though the graphics were outsourced.
 Timm Hellwig served as both programmer and designer, while René Hellwig acted as art director and graphist.
 The soundtrack was composed by Andre Neumann, who previously scored music for DUX.
-According to Neumann, René told him that his brother Timm was looking for a composer who could make a psytrance soundtrack when working on the project, and he was very interested to score the music after finishing his work on Redux: Dark Matters.
+According to Neumann, René told him that his brother Timm was looking for a composer who could make a psytrance soundtrack when working on the project, and he was interested to score the music after finishing his work on Redux: Dark Matters.
 Neumann stated that he used FL Studio, a Korg M50 and the Virus TI2 analog synthesizer when producing music for the game by observing its visuals.

-Razion was released for the Neo Geo MVS on December 1, 2014 as two editions; a collector's edition limited to 100 units and a limited edition of 50 copies.
+Razion was released for the Neo Geo MVS on December 1, 2014, as two editions; a collector's edition limited to 100 units and a limited edition of 50 copies.
 At 1560 megabits of data, it is one of the largest games developed for the Neo Geo platform.
 The MVS release supports software updates via a USB port.
 In July 2015, a Neo Geo AES version was also released by NG:Dev.Team.
-Around the same time period, a music album was released by NG:Dev.Team and a digital album was distributed by Neumann through Bandcamp on September 12, 2015.
-A version for the Nintendo Switch titled Razion EX was announced and originally slated to be released in May 2021 but was instead launched on June 17, 2021, while a digital release via Nintendo eShop is slated for a September 16 launch in North America and Europe.
+Around the same time period, a music album was released by NG:Dev.Team and a digital album was distributed by Neumann through Bandcamp on September 12 the same year.
+A version for the Nintendo Switch titled Razion EX was released on June 17, 2021, while a digital release via Nintendo eShop launched on September 16 in North America and Europe.
 The Switch version features several changes compared to the original Neo Geo releases such as reworked gameplay, redesigned stages and improved visuals, among other features.
-Like the Neo Geo versions, the Switch version is available in both standard and limited editions, with the latter having 1500 copies manufactured and NGDEV announced a second batch of 700 physical copies for the Switch version in May 2021.
+Like the Neo Geo versions, the Switch version is available in both standard and limited editions, with the latter having 1500 copies manufactured and a second batch of 700 physical copies for the Switch version was produced by NGDEV.